ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 abstract class Brush
 ```

-Describes how an arbitary geometry is filled.
+Describes how an arbitrary geometry is filled.

 **opacity `number`**